hankbao/libreboot/docs/archive_old.md

 -   tidied up the menu entries in GRUB
 -   tidied up the root directory of X60\_source/, sorted more files into subdirectories
--   improved the commenting inside the \'build\' script (should make modifying it easier)
+-   improved the commenting inside the 'build' script (should make modifying it easier)
 -   Renamed X60\_binary.tar.gz and X60\_source.tar.gz to
     libreboot\_bin.tar.gz and libreboot\_src.tar.gz, respectively.
--   Replaced \"GNU GRUB version\" with \"FREE AS IN FREEDOM\" on GNU GRUB start screen.
+-   Replaced "GNU GRUB version" with "FREE AS IN FREEDOM" on GNU GRUB start screen.
 -   Added sha512.txt files in libreboot\_src and libreboot\_bin. (inside
     the archives)